Top of page

 The 2018 International Image Interoperability Framework (IIIF) Conference was held May 21-25 in Washington, DC, co-hosted by the Library of Congress, the Smithsonian Institution, and the Folger Shakespeare Library.
 The Conference was intended for a wide range of participants and interested parties, including digital image repository managers, content curators, software developers, scholars, and administrators at libraries, museums, cultural heritage institutions, software firms, and other organizations working with digital images and audio/visual materials.
 The agenda is posted here http://iiif.io/event/2018/washington/External.

-The data artist Jer Thorp is our current Innovator-in-Residence.
+The data artist Jer Thorp was our Innovator in Residence Innovator-in-Residence.
 He has demonstrated creative ways of encountering the Library of Congress' collections through color and time, and even produced the podcast Artist in the Archive External, exploring items and processes at the Library through interviews with staff.
-Jer recorded a live episode of his podcast in front of a small audience.
-Click here for the archived livestream.
+Jer recorded an episode of his podcast in front of a live audience at the Library of Congress.

 NDI led planning efforts for the 2018 Code4Lib conference, an annual gathering of technologists from around the world, who largely work for and with libraries, archives, and museums and have a commitment to open technologies.
 For access to the livestream and presentations from this event, see the conference website External.